getzola/zola/docs/content/documentation/getting-started/configuration.md

 #
 languages = []

-# When set to *true*, the Sass files in the `sass` directory are compiled.
+# When set to "true", the Sass files in the `sass` directory are compiled.
 compile_sass = false

-# When set to *true*, a search index is built from the pages and section
+# When set to "true", a search index is built from the pages and section
 # content for `default_language`.
 build_search_index = false